-Taking care of your health is so crucial these days, and nutritional foods can help keep your immune system strong.
+Taking care of your health is so crucial these days, and nutritional foods can help you find balance in your diet and keep your immune system strong.
 Our bodies benefit from certain plant-based foods that are rich with antioxidants, vitamins and minerals.
 Fortunately, traditional Japanese cuisine has long included healthy and delicious components to increase nutrient intake — and it could be why citizens of Japan have such a long life expectancy!

 Here are five beneficial superfoods to consider adding to your diet.